 Reveal Codes window, along with your text.
-(Click on View, Reveal Codes to open the Reveal Codes window pane.)
+(Click on View, Reveal Codes

-If you visualize all the things you can type (or otherwise insert) into a WordPerfect document -- including WordPerfect symbols using <Ctrl+W> and standard format codes like tabs and margin settings -- as existing in a sort of stream, where any particular item can be "downstream" from some things while simultaneously being "upstream" from others, then you understand the core of the stream formatting idea.
+Core concept: If you visualize all the things you can type (or otherwise insert) into a WordPerfect document -- including WordPerfect symbols using <Ctrl+W> and standard format codes like tabs and margin settings -- as existing in a sort of stream, where any particular item can be "downstream" from some things while simultaneously being "upstream" from others, then you understand the core of the stream formatting idea.

 Some format codes are single codes, which simply switch on the desired formatting at that point in the document, while others are paired codes where one code turns the formatting on and the other turns it off.

-Let's follow the stream from its beginnings.
+Let's briefly follow the stream from its beginnings.

 The new, open document is now (effectively) downstream from the template, but it carries with it ("inherits") the formatting that exists in the parent template.

-"Open" style here means that this special style code -- or more precisely, the settings inside the code -- stays in effect for the rest of the document, unless the settings inside it are removed or changed, or unless they are superseded by other settings (e.g., new fonts or format codes, such as a new page margin) that are farther downstream from it.
+"Open" style here means that this special style code -- or more precisely, the settings inside the code -- stays in effect for the rest of the document, unless the settings inside it are removed or changed or unless they are superseded by other settings (e.g., new fonts or format codes, such as a new page margin) that are farther downstream from it.

 Either of these methods opens the Styles Editor dialog for the current document's initial style.
 Sometimes you might want to remove, change, or add new format codes inside this document code.
 To do this you typically would use the menu and/or toolbar you will see inside the Styles Editor dialog.
 (You can even copy and paste things from a document into the Styles Editor's Contents pane, but that's another story.)

-The important point is this: If you edit the Open Style code, your changes will take effect in the document and all its substructures -- headers, footers, footnotes, endnotes, text boxes, etc. -- unless and until some other similar code is inserted farther downstream in the document itself (or inside a particular substructure), in which case the newer code will supercede the older, upstream one.
+The important point is this: If you edit the Open Style code, your changes will take effect in the document and all its substructures -- headers, footers, footnotes, endnotes, text boxes, etc. -- unless and until some other similar code is inserted farther downstream in the document itself (or inside a particular substructure), in which case the newer code will supersede the older, upstream one.